rodnyf/CR-Tracker/README.md

 # Contribution-Room-Tracker

-A tool to track your TFSA Contribution Room from Questrade,
+A tool to track your TFSA Contribution Room from Questrade & Wealthsimple.

 ## Installation
 * Use `pip`: